bartificer/programming-by-stealth/docs/pbs66.md

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2018/11/pbs66.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs66.zip).

-# Matching Postcast Episode 570
+# Matching Podcast Episode 570

 Listen along to this instalment on [episode 570 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2018/11/ccatp-570/)